 While planning my layover, I contacted I Amsterdam for tips on what to see and do during this short time.
 They were extremely helpful as I made plans and helped me see as much as I could during the day.

 My first stop after customs was to pick up my I Amsterdam card.
 This card is pretty much a ticket to see the city.
-It includes discounts to many locations in the city as well as free admission to lots of museums.
+It offers discounts to many locations in the city as well as included admission to lots of museums.
 It also includes a canal boat ride (which was a great way to get an overview of Amsterdam) and free public transportation.

 I checked into my hotel for the night (more on that in a bit) then headed to the train station to venture into the city.
 The train ride is about 15 minutes from the airport/train station into the city.
 I never realized how large of a train station there was at the Amsterdam airport!